 There are a lot of things for kids to do at Fort Matanzas National Monument.
 You can take the ferry boat to Rattlesnake Island and explore the old Spanish fort.
 There is also a half-mile boardwalk nature trail through the woods, and a picnic area set among the old, spreading live oak trees.
 Children also enjoy walking along the river shore and watching the wading birds and crabs.
 An entrance to the St. Johns County beach is located just across the street from the park entrance.

-Hands-on-History Summer Camp
+Hands-on-History and Nature Summer Camp

 Be a Web Ranger!